pokelabo/redis-paired-worker/README.md

 Overview
 --------
-This is a robust concurrent and highly available job solution, derived an idea of Flickr's article:
+This is a robust concurrent and highly available job solution, derived from an idea of Flickr's article:
 [Highly Available Real Time Push Notifications and You](http://code.flickr.net/2012/12/12/highly-available-real-time-notifications/).

 ``RedisPaidWorker`` backups any tasks with high availability in two different processes, which maybe in a different server or even a different data center.